-The first breeding success of the species in Morocco was recorded at Douiet in spring 2003 (J. Franchimont, F. Touati Malih & B. Dahou).
-The second Moroccan breeding site for the species is the biological reserve of Sidi Boughaba where 4 juveniles were photographed on 21 August 2009 (B. Maire & S. Rih).
-Unfortunately the recovery of White-headed Duck in Morocco is accompanied by an increase of sightings of the invasive Ruddy Duck (Oxyura jamaicensis).
-The latter species has become so regular at some sites (Douyiet, Merja Bargha and Merja Halloufa) to the point that its observations in these wetlands are no longer to be submitted to the Moroccan Rare Birds Committee.
-Hybrids btween Ruddy and White-headed ducks were unfortunately also recorded.
+Even before the reappearance of the White-headed Duck in Morocco, the invasive Ruddy Duck (Oxyura jamaicensis) was already observed at Merja Bargha and Merja Halloufa since 1992 and at Douyiet since 1993.
+The Ruddy Duck has become so regular at these three sites to the point that its observations there are no longer to be submitted to the Moroccan Rare Birds Committee.
+Fortunately, the breeding of the Ruddy Duck has never been observed with certainty in Morocco.
+Hybrids between Ruddy and White-headed Ducks were also observed.
 Cranswich & Hall (2010) numbered 49 cases of these hybrids in Morocco between 1996 and 2009.
 By comparison, there were only 29 hybrids in Spain during the same period.

 Cranswick, P.A. & Hall C. 2010.
 Eradication of the Ruddy Duck Oxyura jamaicensis in the Western Palaearctic: a review of progress and a revised Action Plan 2010–2015.
 WWT report to the Bern Convention.